Tools, Forms, Guidance, and Links for Wetland Delineators

 Other Guidance for Washington

-- For plants commonly found in WA, WSDOT uses simple codes instead of the full scientific name to record field data.
-A plant code list (pdf 290 kb) (WSDOT 2014) provides the scientific and common names, origin, and the indicator status of based on the NWPL (Version 3.2).
+- For plants commonly found in Washington, WSDOT uses simple codes instead of the full scientific name to record field data.
+A plant code list (pdf 290 kb) (WSDOT 2014) provides the scientific and common names, origin, and the indicator status of a subset of commonly encountered plants based on the NWPL (Version 3.2).

 - WSDOT developed a corresponding auto-text macro for Microsoft Word (WSDOT 2014) that inserts the same information from the plant codes.
 Installation instructions, the plant codes and the macro file “Autotext_Plants.dotm” can be obtained from the public FTP server (or the WSDOT internal FTP server).

-- The Regional Supplements recommend using the methods described in Chapter 19 of the USDA NRCS Part 650 Engineering Field Handbook to determine if antecedent precipitation is normal.
+- The Regional Supplements recommend using the methods described in Chapter 19 of the USDA NRCS Part 650 Engineering Field Handbook to determine if antecedent precipitation is within the normal range.

-- The U. S. Geological Survey StreamStats in Washington Interactive Map can be used to determine the area of a watershed upstream of a given point.
-This map is useful for many functional assessment methods, including question D 3.3 in the Western Washington Rating System.
+- The US Geological Survey StreamStats Interactive Map can be used to determine the area of a watershed upstream of a given point.
+This map is useful for many functional assessment methods, including the Washington Rating System.
 Instructions on using the Interactive Map are available from the User Instructions link in the green box on the Stream Stats page.
 Selecting a site and delineating a watershed is the 4th topic on the User Instructions page.
 The tool becomes available at scales of 1:24000 and greater, and your Pop-up blocker needs to be turned off.

-- WSDOT installs shallow groundwater monitoring wells in accordance with the guidance available in the Wetlands Regulatory Assistance Program Technical Notes Corps of Engineers web page:
+- WSDOT installs shallow groundwater monitoring wells in accordance with the guidance available in the Wetlands Regulatory Assistance Program Technical Notes, US Army Corps of Engineers:

 Optional methods to evaluate functions.
 Other methods may also be appropriate for use.